aanchallulla/TerriData/README.md

 # TerriData
-Working on the education outcomes dataset on terridata dataset
+Working on the education outcomes dataset from terridata